michaelroth1/Examples.Geometry/SOLID.md

 Every subclass or child class should be substitutable for their base or parent class.
-A superclass must be replaceable by a child class without affecting the correctness of the program.
+A superclass must be replaceable by a child class without affecting the correctness/assumption of the program.

 **Violation:**
 Replacement of a child class breaks the